Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 11. Third-Party Audiences

-If you don’t want your targeting to be limited to Amazon’s first-party data, Amazon has also integrated third-party audience data from branded data providers.
+You can also use data from various branded data providers.
 These audiences are from large brands that have a large number of audience data, such as Mastercard, Oracle, Comscore, etc., opening a completely new audience base for Amazon advertisers to promote their products.

 - Check out more resources related to Amazon DSP: